-WELS Vision: WELS empowers students to develop the practical and academic language skills needed in mainstream settings within a safe a respect, responsibility and caring as well as community connections.
+WELS Vision: WELS empowers students to develop the practical and academic language skills needed in mainstream settings within a safe and supportive environment.
+Our vision is underpinned by respect, responsibility and caring as well as community connections.

-Our value of Respect denotes both a positive feeling of esteem for a person and also specific actions and conducts representative of that este do and be their best.
-It is the goal of WELS to create a mutually respectful atmosphere between all individuals involved within our school including parents and visitors.
+Our value of Respect denotes both a positive feeling of esteem for a person and also specific actions and conducts representative of that esteem.
+Respect can be defined as allowing yourself and others to do and be their best.
+It is the goal of WELS to create a mutually respectful atmosphere between all individuals involved within our school including administrators, teachers, all other staff members, students, parents and visitors.
 As such, all entities are expected to remain respectful to each other at all times.
-Students and teachers especially are expected as a should be friendly, in an appropriate tone, and should remain respectful.
+Students and teachers especially are expected to greet each other with kind words and student/teacher exchanges should be friendly, in an appropriate tone, and should remain respectful.
 The majority of student/teacher interaction should be positive.

 Our value of Responsibility: All school staff must take reasonable care to avoid harm to students.
 They have a duty of care.
-This includes teat volunteers.
+This includes teachers, administrators, canteen staff, casual relief staff and volunteers.
 WELS believes each student has the right to learn in a comfortable environment that is happy, safe and secure.
-The best education is maintained.
+The best educational opportunities exist when an appropriate school environment is maintained.
 The staff at WELS recognise the need to uphold consistent expectations and procedures throughout the school.
-These procedure and self-disciplined role in our school environment.
-Staff and students demonstrate responsible behaviours everywhere in school and in the cortour value of Caring: Students and staff demonstrate caring by helping people, thinking about other people, sharing with others and accepting Context and History of the School: WELS provides newly arrived students in the metropolitan area of the South-West Victoria Region with the established in 2000 in order to teach English as an Additional Language to newly arrived students across South Western Victoria Region.
-Students at St Albans was re-opened as a campus in term 4).
+These procedures are in place to guide students towards a more responsible and self-disciplined role in our school environment.
+Staff and students demonstrate responsible behaviours everywhere in school and in the community.

+Our value of Caring: Students and staff demonstrate caring by helping people, thinking about other people, sharing with others and accepting others for who they are.

+Context and History of the School: WELS provides newly arrived students in the metropolitan area of the South-West Victoria Region with their first experience of an Australian school.
+WELS was established in 2000 in order to teach English as an Additional Language to newly arrived students across South Western Victoria Region.
+Students who enrol are newly arrived migrant, refugee and international students aged between five and eighteen years of age.
+In 2022, WELS operated five campuses across Victoria, located in Braybrook, Wyndham, Footscray, Manor lakes and St Albans (note that St Albans was re-opened as a campus in term 4).
 The campuses are all situated in high-settlement areas of newly arrived families.
 Campuses